da-nyee/likelion-blog-assignment3/README.md

 ## Blog Project (LIKELION)
+### The Outline

-> Developed a blog after taking a Django class
+* Developed a blog by taking a Django class.

->
-> Added a new function (a card component from Bootstrap)
+* Added a new function; a card component from Bootstrap.

->
-> Deployed the blog to Github and Heroku
+* Deployed the blog to Github and Heroku.